Evidence Based Practice for Osteopathy 2

 For Melbourne campuses

-In the 2 computer tests, students demonstrate knowledge of quantitative (Quiz 1) and qualitative (Quiz 2) research methods.
-In the second assessment, students develop a PICO clinical question and a developed search strategy based on Cochrane review methods, then conduct the systematic literature search, access articles and export citations into a reference manager software, to develop a literature review which answers a clinical question of their choice.
-In the Exercise, students analyse quantitative and qualitative data and interpret findings.
+In the Assessment Task 2 (Report), students develop a PICO clinical question, a search strategy based on Cochrane review methods and conduct systematic literature search.
+The assessment requires students to access articles and export citations into a reference manager software, and to develop a literature review which answers a clinical question of their choice.

 Assessment type: Test